EMPOWERING WOMEN, GROWING COMMUNITIES:

 EMPOWERING WOMEN IN THE DOMINICAN REPUBLIC

 In the marginalized neighbourhood of Barrio 41, there is a great need for programs that would provide women in the community with practical skills to help them provide for their families.
-Many mothers (and children) currently sift through the local garbage dump each day, scavenging for food scraps and any items that can be resold.
+Many mothers (and children) were sifting through the local garbage dump each day, scavenging for food scraps and items to resell.
 Rayjon works with a local partner (PLADESCULBA) to provide practical skills training in sewing and horticulture.
-It is our goal that participants leave with greater confidence and employable skills.
+With help from a World Day of Prayer Grant from the Women’s Inter-Church Council of Canada, we have been able to empower participants with entrepreneurial skills and microloans.
 A new women’s leadership committee has formed, and participants are eager to start small businesses selling handicrafts, baking, and local goods.
-In 2019-2020 we are partnering with them to provide basic entrepreneurial training and additional leadership skills.
 In addition, we are supporting a pilot documentation project to assist families of Haitian decent in obtaining the legal paperwork they need to claim their rights as Dominican citizens (and therefore be able to access better employment, health care and education).